allefeld/htcondor-matlab/README.md

 ## Internal data structure

 In the *htcondor-matlab* cluster directory, for each cluster a subdirectory is created with a name identical to its handle, `cluster#`, which contains data to manage and run the cluster as well as the return values of completed jobs.
-To save disk space, it is advisable to delete a subdirectory after the corresponding cluster is finished and its return values are no longer needed.
+To save disk space, it is advisable to remove old clusters from time to time, see above.

 Within each cluster subdirectory, general cluster and job management data are kept in `cluster.mat`.
 After submission, the cluster’s HTcondor submit